Matriculation: Orientation & Advisement

 Assessments and Multiple Measures

 There are many ways to complete the assessment process at MiraCosta College.
 The assessment process uses alternative multiple measures to help place you in courses in which you will thrive.
 In order to be eligible for placement via multiple measures, students must have recently (within the last 10 years) attended a United States high school for three or more years.
-The first step is to review and share the contents of your United States high school transcript with the Testing Office using either a transcript (unofficial or official) or the Multiple Measures Self Report Update form found under Admissions & Records Student Forms online.
-Based on how the cumulative, unweighted high school GPA and courses completed meet the multiple measure criteria, some students may be placed directly in transfer-level English and mathematics courses, and some students may also need to take the English and/or mathematics assessment tests.
+The first step is to review and share the contents of your United States high school transcript in your application or with the Testing Office using either a transcript (unofficial or official) or the Multiple Measures Self-Report Update form found under Admissions & Records Student Forms online.
+Based on how your cumulative, unweighted high school GPA and courses completed meet the multiple measure criteria, some students may be placed directly in transfer-level English and mathematics courses, and some students may also want to take the English/ESL and/or mathematics assessment tests.

 What You Need to Know Before You Take the English or ESL and Mathematics Assessments

 You must have an Application for Admission on file before you complete the assessments, unless you are assessing for another college.
 Submit at miracosta.edu/apply.

 Review your overall high school GPA and the grades you earned in the high school English and math courses you have completed as represented by your high school transcripts.
-Prepare to share this information with Testing Services.
+Prepare to share this information on your application or with Testing Services.

-Appropriate identification will be required to take the English, ESL, and/or mathematics assessment exams.
+Appropriate photo identification will be required to take the English, ESL, and/or mathematics assessment exams.

 Three words of advice before you take any assessment exam: review, review, review!
 How well you do on these tests determines what classes you will be able to take.
 Learn how to prepare at miracosta.edu/brushup, where you can also find information on the Bridge to Success in Math Program.

 Students taking the mathematics assessment exam can choose between Algebra Readiness, Elementary Algebra, Intermediate Algebra, or Pre-Calculus.

-You will receive an assessment score immediately after you complete your exam.
+You will receive an assessment score immediately after you complete your assessment.
 Included with your score are recommendations for placement in mathematics, English, and ESL classes.